J. R. Miner

-His professional coaching career began in the New York Mets organization, where he served as a coach with minor league clubs from 1970–73.
-After spending 1974 coaching in the farm system of the New York Yankees, he joined the Baltimore Orioles as a coach with their Miami Orioles and Charlotte O's farm clubs (1975–76), then as manager of the Bluefield Orioles of the Rookie-level Appalachian League (1977–79).
+His professional coaching career began in the New York Mets organization, where he served as a coach with minor league clubs from 1970 to 1973.
+After spending 1974 coaching in the farm system of the New York Yankees, he joined the Baltimore Orioles as a coach with their Miami Orioles farm club (1975–77), then as manager of the Bluefield Orioles of the Rookie-level Appalachian League (1978–79).
 He then spent eight seasons with the Montreal Expos farm system, as a coach with the West Palm Beach Expos (1980) and then as manager of the team's Calgary Expos, Gastonia Expos, West Palm Beach Expos and Burlington Expos farm clubs (1981–87).
 His teams won 547 of 1,112 games (.492) with one championship (1983, in the South Atlantic League).